 Your intestines are one of the most significant parts of your immune system.
-Researchers have found that the bacteria and yeast in your gut ‘prime’ your immune system and keep it ready to fight off pathogens like Candida.
-Without the correct balance of microorganisms in your gut flora, your immune system can be significantly weakened.
+Researchers have found that the bacteria and yeast in your gut ‘prime’ your immune system and keep it ready to fight off pathogens like Candida (20).
+Without the correct balance of microorganisms in your gut flora, your immune system will be much weaker.

 - Leaky Gut Syndrome

 This Candida-related condition, often known as intestinal permeability, provokes inflammation and a strong immune response.
-The inflammation and food sensitivities that it causes put pressure on your overloaded immune system.
+The inflammation and food sensitivities put pressure on your overloaded immune system (21).

 - Adrenal Fatigue / HPA Axis dysfunction

-Lastly, Candida can overwork your adrenals and HPA Axis.
-These important organs play a role in regulating your immune system, among other things.
-Things like chronic fatigue and nutrient malabsorption can lead to hormonal imbalances that weaken the adrenal glands.
+Lastly, Candida can overwork the adrenal glands and disrupt the HPA axis.
+These important organs (hypothalamus-pituitary-adrenals) play a role in regulating your immune system, among other things (22).
+Health problems like chronic fatigue and nutrient malabsorption can lead to hormonal imbalances that weaken and disrupt the HPA axis.
 A lengthy Candida infection can affect levels of hormones and neurotransmitters like cortisol that regulate the immune system.

-I’ve already discussed acetaldehyde, but this is far from the only Candida metabolite that can cause unpleasant symptoms.
-Uric acid is another toxic byproduct of Candida, and it can lead to pain in various parts of the body.
+We’ve already discussed acetaldehyde, but this is far from the only Candida metabolite that can cause unpleasant symptoms.
+Uric acid is another toxic byproduct of Candida albicans, and it can lead to joint pain in various parts of the body.

 So far, we’ve discussed a wide range of symptoms that include tiredness, joint pain, brain fog, and more.
 If you are experiencing a few of these different symptoms, it could be affecting your mood.
 But there is also a more direct link between Candida and depression.

-An intestinal Candida overgrowth can suppress production of serotonin, one of the neurotransmitters that boosts your mood.
-Most serotonin is produced in the gut, so a major gut problem is likely to throw this production out of balance.
+An intestinal Candida overgrowth can suppress the production of serotonin, one of the neurotransmitters that boost your mood.
+Most serotonin is produced in the gut, so a major gut problem is likely to throw this production out of balance (25).

 Dopamine is another neurotransmitter that affects your mood, and low dopamine levels are strongly associated with depression.
 Candida has a role to play here too, as one of its metabolites (acetaldehyde) binds with dopamine.
-This, incidentally, is also one of the reasons why alcoholics tend towards depression.
+This, incidentally, is also one of the reasons why alcoholics tend towards depression (26).

 Lastly, an overworked liver can reduce your ability to store and use vitamin B12.
 This important vitamin helps your brain and nervous system to function properly, and low levels have been linked to depression and mental illness.